golang/website/README.md

  - `go run ./cmd/golangorg`
  - Open http://localhost:6060/ in your browser.

-See [content/README.md](content/README.md) for more sophisticated instructions.
+Please see [content/README.md](content/README.md) for more sophisticated instructions.

 ## JS/CSS Formatting